cjon256/dsa/README.md

 This nvim plugin depends is just to enable working with this repo.

-## Direnv
+## Direnv and Misc

-Lastly, this repo deponds on having direnv installed and configured.
+This repo deponds on having direnv installed and configured.
 Need to direnv allow the .envrc file in the root of this repo.

+Also need some basic cli commands: `gsed`, `ex` (from vim) and `make`.
+Lastly, the Makefile in the config directory depends on the `op` command from 1password.

 ## Makefile

 Making the config for leetcode-cli uses a Makefile in the config directory.

-The cookies in the leetcode-cli config are in 1password and the Makefile needs 1password's op tool to generate.
-If anyone else wants to copy this workflow that is easily adjusted by hardcoding the values.
+My cookies in the leetcode-cli config are in 1password and the Makefile needs 1password's op tool to generate so it is unliely to work for anyone else.
+But copying this workflow is easily adjusted by hardcoding the values for anyone who does not use 1password.

 Mostly the config enables using leetcode-cli to download problems and submit solutions in multiple languages.
 Switching between languages is done by using the `pyleet`, `rsleet` and `goleet` files in the `bin` directory.

-The Python portion of this is very much the most developed.
-The Rust and Go portions still need to be fleshed out.
-Mostly because that reflects my skill level in those languages.

 ## Grind75